 Alcohol and drugs can impede your decision making skills and ability to use your body properly.
 This means the effects of either could impact how well you can do your job, and make you dangerous to yourself and others when you’re at work.
 The use of alcohol and drugs can also impact your overall wellbeing, relationships and activities outside of work.

-Learn more about drugs and alcohol, how they could affect your performance at work and your overall health through tools like the Alcohol and Drug Foundation’s Tradie Trainer.
+You can learn more about drugs and alcohol, how they could affect your performance at work and your overall health through the resources on the Alcohol and Drug Foundation.

 6. Know your rights and responsibilities

 In Australia, you have the right to expect your workplace to be as safe as possible, and to be trained to safely do your job and use equipment.
 You also have responsibilities in ensuring that you work in a way that is safe for you and others.

 You can read more about workers’ rights and responsibilities on the WorkCover Queensland website.

 For more information and services that support tradies, visit the links below.